iclaude3/poliTalk/README.md

 * ProPublica Congress API

 ### Installing dependencies
-Run the following command in your root directory, once this repo is cloned to your local drive, to install prescribed dependencies (located in package.json file):
+Once this repo is cloned to your local drive, run the following command in your root directory, to install prescribed dependencies (located in package.json file):
 ```
 npm install
 ```